choiharam/card/README.md

 <img width="1000" alt="banner" src="https://github.com/choiharam/card/blob/main/images/banner.jpg">

-**Card playing with Circuitry** is a set of cards designed to play a game with a breadboard and many different electric components.
+**Card playing with Circuitry** is a set of cards designed to play a game with a breadboard and many different electronic components.
 It's design and used components are inspired from the Seminar [**Circuitry-based sound.**](https://github.com/SCLW/Circuitry-Based-Sound)
 This page describes how to play a game with this card.
 (The title of this game is not defined yet.)